mdn/curriculum/curriculum/3-extensions/2-custom-js-objects.md

 template: module
 ---

-# Extension 2: Custom JS objects
+# 2. Custom JS objects

 Having a deeper knowledge of how JavaScript objects work is useful as you build confidence with web development, start to build more complex apps, and create your own libraries.